Ensembl/ensembl-hive/docs/contrib/alternative_meadows.rst

   It is inherently limited by the specification of the machine beekeeper is running on.
   The implementation is not able to control the memory consumption of the jobs vs the memory available.
-All jobs are supposed to be using 1 core each, and the total number of jobs is limited by the analysis_capacity and hive_capacity mechanisms.
+All jobs are supposed to be using one core each, and the total number of jobs is limited by (i) a machine-specific configuration found in the ``hive_config.json`` file and (ii) the *analysis_capacity* and *hive_capacity* mechanisms.

 LSF
   A meadow that supports `IBM Platform LSF <http://www-03.ibm.com/systems/spectrum-computing/products/lsf/>`__